juszczakn/rest-url-string/README.md

 rest-url-string
 ===============

-For easy evaluation and printing of url's using REST
+For easy evaluation and printing of URL's using REST

 Use
 ===============